scrtlabs/SecretNetwork/docs/verify-releases.md

 gpg:          There is no indication that the signature belongs to the owner.
 ```

-You may contact us in a channel you deem secure and we'll verify the fingerprint for you.
+You may contact us on a channel you deem secure and we'll verify the fingerprint for you.

 Then to eliminate future warnings run: